SarveshBajaj/Summarify/README.md

      -d '{"provider": "anthropic", "api_key": "YOUR_ANTHROPIC_API_KEY"}'
    ```

-2. Alternatively, you can set environment variables:
+3. Alternatively, you can set environment variables (global for all users):
    ```sh
    # For OpenAI
    export OPENAI_API_KEY=your_openai_api_key